"How to recover deleted videos from Olympus cameras? I lost some videos that I recorded on my camera and now I can't find them!"

 Step 1: Select a target location and start the enhanced recovery

 At first, you can just connect your Olympus camera or its SD card from where you lost your videos to the system.
 Now, launch Wondershare Recoverit on your computer and select the "Enhanced Recovery" feature from the bottom panel.

 To proceed, the application will ask you to select the target location to scan.
 Here, you can select the drive of the connected Olympus camera or its SD card.
 Besides that, you can also select a video format to look for (that would save time in scanning).

 Step 2: Wait as Recoverit would look for your lost videos

 Once you click on the "Start" button, you can just sit back and wait for a while for the process to be completed.
-Since the Advanced Video Recovery will scan the source 2-3 times, it might take a while for the process to be completed entirely.
+Since the Enhanced Recovery will scan the source 2-3 times, it might take a while for the process to be completed entirely.

 The application will implement a unique algorithm to look for various video fragments and would merge them to get superior recovery results.